-10. In Iceland, if you decide to name your baby with a forename that’s not yet been used in the country and is not on the government’s official list of 3,565 names, it must first by approved by the country’s naming committee.
+10. In Iceland, if you decide to name your baby with a forename that’s not yet been used in the country and is not on the government’s official list of 3,565 names, it must first be approved by the country’s naming committee.
 The aim is to preserve the language, which is close to Old Norse.

 11. Approximately 85% of our power comes from renewable sources – including geothermal water and hydroelectric power.
 The geothermal water is also used in one of our most famous attractions – the blue lagoon geothermal spa.

-12. It is the one of the few countries in the world that doesn’t have any McDonald’s restaurants.
+12. It is one of the few countries in the world that doesn’t have any McDonald’s restaurants.
 Three previous restaurants closed down after the 2009 financial crash.
 How’s this for an interesting fact about Iceland: a man called Hjörtur Smárason bought the last McDonald’s meal ever made in the country.
-After hearing that the food doesn’t rot, he kept it for a year, and then donated it to the national museum and it’s now on display at the Bus Hostel Reykjavik.
-There’s even a web cam where you can view how it is decaying, or not in this case.
+After hearing that the food doesn’t rot, he kept it for a year and then donated it to the national museum and it’s now on display at the Bus Hostel Reykjavik.
+There’s even a webcam where you can view how it is decaying, or not in this case.

 13. Iceland has one of the oldest parliament in the world.
 Our Althing, or Alþingi in Icelandic, was founded in 930AD at Thingvellir.
 Iceland was also the first country to elect a female president.
 Vigdís Finnbogadóttir was elected in 1980 and was in position until 1996.

 14. The multi-award-winning series Game of Thrones is partially filmed in Iceland.
 If you visit Iceland you can check out the stomping ground of the White Walkers or the Wildings from the North of the Wall.

 15. Reykjavik has earned a reputation as a party city.
-At the weekends, their clubs stay busy until 4 or 5am.
-The atmosphere is even better during one of the city’s festival or celebrations like Airwaves music festival, Beer Day, Gay Pride or New Year’s Eve when the fireworks show is pretty special.
+At the weekends, their clubs stay busy until 4 or 5 am.
+The atmosphere is even better during one of the city’s festivals or celebrations like Airwaves music festival, Beer Day, Gay Pride or New Year’s Eve when the fireworks show is pretty special.

 As you can see, Iceland is full of interesting facts.
 Has this list helped you to #FindAReasonToGo?